 Are your craft supplies getting all tossed together for lack of good organization?
 There are ways to fix this problem fast with some unique storage ideas that may not cost a penny.
 It all depends on what you might already have in your house.

 I seem to continually collect more varieties of craft supplies than what I have designated storage space for.
-Cleaning and reorganizing my craft room has been an on-going process that has forced me to get creative with my storage ideas so that I don’t break the bank buying new storage devices every other day!
+Cleaning and reorganizing my craft room has been an on-going process that has forced me to get creative with my storage ideas so that I don’t break the bank buying new storage containers every other day!

-Here are five of the ideas that you may want to try:
+Here are five of the ideas that you may want to try.

-Mason Jars: I love to collect vintage mason jars to use for storage.
+I love to collect vintage mason jars to use for storage.
 I found most of mine from our local Salvation Army store.
-Unfortunately, I think I lost a bag of about three of the blue jars……they were in a bag that kind of looked like trash……I had it sitting in the garage (I think)……it disappeared.
+Unfortunately, I think I lost a bag of about three of the blue jars.
+They were in a bag that kind of looked like trash which I had it sitting in the garage (I think).
+Obviously, this was not a good idea and they disappeared.
 My only hope is that I put them “somewhere safe” in an absent minded moment (happens rather frequently…) and I will come across them hidden in a closet someday.

 Do you have some unique storage ideas?
 I would love to hear what they are!